atomone-hub/genesis/README.md

-create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATONEs, the value of those $ATOM1s might be preserved or catch up soon after new validators start operations.
+create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATONEs, the value of those $ATONEs might be preserved or catch up soon after new validators start operations.
 The alternative where the total amount of $phATOM remains invariant in comparison appears strictly worse for $phATOM holders.
 This widening of the gap could in theory happen at